Chicken, peach and Feta salad

-A good salad is hard to beat and this very simple salad, made in moments, is an immensely satisfying dish in its own right.
-It is also a somewhat healthy salad that doesn’t taste as if you are missing out – a bonus in my book!
+This very simple salad is a very satisfying dish in its own right.
+It is also a somewhat healthy salad that doesn’t taste as if you are “missing out” on foodie delights – a bonus in my book!

 A light dressing

-I also give the remains of the peaches a little squeeze to get more of the juice to add to the dressing.
+I also keep a couple of peach slices and the remains of the peaches around the stone a little squeeze to get more of the juice to add to the dressing.

 Low fat, high flavour!